doctorfree/Obsidian-Media-Vault/README.md

 ### Beets

 To index and categorize a [Beets music library](https://beets.io/), the [MusicPlayerPlus](https://github.com/doctorfree/MusicPlayerPlus#readme) package can be used.
 MusicPlayerPlus provides command line utilities that can be used to query, list, and manage various aspects of a Beets library.
 The scripts used to produce the Beets markdown for this repository can be found in `Tools/Beets/`.
+See [Beets Albums by Artist](Beets_Albums_by_Artist.md) to view an index of Beets albums by artist.

 ### Books